 Plus, pitocin-induced labor is usually twice as painful – no, thank you!
 I learned about natural means of inducing labor including walking, breast stimulation, and simply helping labor along through warm baths and appropriate relaxation in my quest to avoid Pitocin and breaking the bag of waters during labor.

-4. Vitamin K shot
+4. Vitamin K shot for newborns

 We declined this one as well with baby no. 1 even before I was very crunchy.